 If you’re experiencing a cold climate, invest in double-paned windows.
 These would hopefully prevent particles that cause viral infections from coming in.

-If you have a lot of knickknacks, ornaments, magazines, and books, consider keeping them in closed storage.
+Consider keeping them in closed storage if you have many knickknacks, ornaments, magazines, and books.
 If they must be displayed, keep them in glass display cases instead of out in the open.
-These items are the best at collecting dust and retaining them in the most stubborn manner.
+These items are the best at collecting dust and retaining them most stubbornly.

-Houses with children usually pose the most risk for allergies since there are so many items scattered about.
-Try to store away toys, stuffed animals and games in plastic boxes or bins with covers.
+Houses with children usually pose the most risk for allergies since many items are scattered.
+Store away toys, stuffed animals, and games in plastic boxes or bins with covers.

 The place where you do your cooking should have a proper ventilation system.
 Either install an exhaust fan (vented) to do away with the fumes from cooking or keep the windows open.
 If you have a hood over your stove, that may be enough to filter out cooking particles safely.

 The kitchen should also not have dirty dishes lying around for too long.
-Make sure to do the dishes every day and clean the sink along with the faucets.
-The less food debris, the less chance of mold.
-If any food has to be thrown away, make sure it’s in a covered garbage can.
+Make sure to do the dishes every day and clean the sink along with the faucets: the less food debris, the less chance of mold.
+If any food has to be thrown away, ensure it’s in a covered garbage can.